-In this picture, the green shaft from the engine turns the layshaft, which turns the blue gear on the right.
+The picture to the left shows how, when shifted into first gear, the purple collar engages the blue gear to its right.
+As the graphic demonstrates, the green shaft from the engine turns the layshaft, which turns the blue gear to its right.
 This gear transmits its energy through the collar to drive the yellow drive shaft.
 Meanwhile, the blue gear on the left is turning, but it is freewheeling on its bearing so it has no effect on the yellow shaft.

-When the collar is between the two gears (as shown in the first figure), the transmission is in neutral.
+When the collar is between the two gears (as shown in the figure on the previous page), the transmission is in neutral.
 Both of the blue gears freewheel on the yellow shaft at the different rates controlled by their ratios to the layshaft.

 From this discussion, you can answer several questions: